dotnet/orleans/src/Documentation/2.0/Configuration2.0.md

 ```

 ## Configuring and Connecting a Client (using the new ClientBuilder API)

-*Note: Orleans 2.0.0-beta2 is still changing, and it still requires some configuration to be done on the legacy `ClientConfiguration` object, such as for configuring providers.
-By the time 2.0.0 final is released, there will no longer be a requirement to use these legacy configuration objects, althought they will be provided in some form for backwards compatibility.*

-Client for connecting to a cluster of silos and sending requests to grains is configured programmatically via a `ClientConfiguration` object and a `ClientBuilder`.
+Client for connecting to a cluster of silos and sending requests to grains is configured programmatically via a `ClientBuilder` and various kinds of client side options.
+Option classes in orleans is well integrated with [ASP.NET Options](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options), which can be loaded through files, environment variables etc. Please refer to [their docs]((https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options)) for more information.

-`ClientConfiguration` object can be instantiated and populated directly, load settings from a file, or created with several available helper methods for different deployment environments.
-For local testing, the easiest way to go is to use `ClientConfiguration.LocalhostSilo()` helper method.
-The configuration object is then passed to a new instance of `ClientBuilder` class.
+For local development, please refer to below example on how to configure a client which connects to a cluster which has a local primary silo.

 `ClientBuilder` exposes more methods for configuring additional client features.
 After that `Build` method of the `ClientBuilder` object is called to get an implementation of `IClusterClient` interface.